Kernel-Based Nonparametric Tests For Shape Constraints: Statistical properties of sample estimator

+To show the asymptotic results, we start by making the following assumption. \begin{assumption} We assume that $\psi_i \isdef \psi(\bs z_i)\in\Hcal$ are independent and identically distributed. \end{assumption} \begin{remark}[Independence] Assumption~\ref{assumption:iid} is not used in the well-definedness results (see Propositions~\ref{prop:well_defined_1} and \ref{proposition:well_defined}); it is invoked only for the asymptotic and finite-sample analyses below.
+If the observations $\{\bs z_i\}_{i=1}^N$ are i.i.d.\ and the weights and feature-map derivatives are measurable, then $\psi_i=\psi(\bs z_i)$ are i.i.d.\ as well, so Assumption~\ref{assumption:iid} holds. \end{remark} From Lemma~\ref{lemma:difference}, we have the following decomposition:

 Equation~\ref{eq:difference} shows that the error decomposes as the sum of a main fluctuation and a remainder term.
-In what follows, we seek to show that the fluctuation term is asymptotically gaussian, see Proposition~\ref{proposition:asymptotic_properties}, while the remainder term decays as $o_\Pbb(N^{-1/2})$, see Lemma~\ref{lemma:remainder_term}.
-To show the former, we first use a functional \emph{central limit theorem (CLT)} applicable for i.i.d.\ sequences in separable Hilbert spaces, and then use the \emph{continuous mapping theorem (CMT)}.
-Towards that end, we define the following function on $\Hbb$,
+In what follows, we seek to show that the fluctuation term is asymptotically Gaussian, see Proposition~\ref{proposition:asymptotic_gauss}, while the remainder term decays as $o_\Pbb(N^{-1/2})$, see Lemma~\ref{lemma:remainder_term}.
+To show the former, we first use a functional \emph{central limit theorem (CLT)} applicable for i.i.d.\ sequences in separable Hilbert spaces, see \citet[Theorem 2.7]{Bosq2000}, and then use the \emph{continuous mapping theorem (CMT)}.
+Towards that end, we now state and prove the following. \begin{proposition}[Asymptotic gaussianity] Suppose Assumptions~\ref{assumption:integrability} and \ref{assumption:iid} hold true.
+Then,

-$F$ is a bounded linear map on $\Hcal$, see Lemma~\ref{lemma:F}.
-We now state and prove the following. \begin{proposition}[Asymptotic gaussianity] Under the assumptions of Proposition~\ref{proposition:well_defined}, it holds,

 where